jamesyin96/fullstack-nanodegree-vm/vagrant/catalog/README.md

 ##### `Json API to access all categories and its items information`:
 * A Json API is provided to access all categories and its items information. the url for it is: http://localhost:8000/catalog.json

+##### `XML API to access all categories and its items information`:
+* A XML API is provided to access all categories and its items information. the url for it is: http://localhost:8000/catalog.xml

 ## Enhancements
 1. Allow user to add item image
 2. Provide csrf protection in the item add, edit and delete page